 Can I get a refund on student loan payments made during the COVID-19 pandemic?

-You can get a refund for any payment (including auto-debit payments) you have made so during the payment pause, which began March 13, 2020, according to studentaid.gov.
+You can get a refund for any payment (including auto-debit payments) you have made so during the payment pause, which began on March 13, 2020, according to studentaid.gov.
 It could take up to a few weeks or months, so contact your loan servicer to request that your payment be refunded as soon as possible.
 The Department of Education will automatically refund the amount you paid during the payment pause only if your current loan balance is under the amount of debt relief you’ll receive.

 If you’re still in college, would you be covered for forgiveness?